michaelmacinnis/oh/MANUAL.md

 A double quoted string may not contain an unescaped double quote but may contain newlines, which are preserved, and escape sequences which are interpreted.
-A single quoted string may not contain a single quote.
+Escape sequences are not interpreted in a single quoted string.
+A single quoted string may not contain a single quote as there is no way to escape it.

     echo "Hello,
     World!"